Connect with others who understand.

 Types of Amyloidosis

-Different types of amyloidosis lead to unique sets of symptoms.
+Different types of amyloidosis can lead to distinct sets of symptoms.

-In AL amyloidosis, also called amyloid light-chain amyloidosis or primary amyloidosis, the amyloid proteins involved are known as light-chain proteins.
+In AL amyloidosis, also called “amyloid light-chain amyloidosis” or “primary amyloidosis,” the amyloid proteins involved are called “light-chain proteins” — a type of immune system protein.
 AL amyloidosis can affect many parts of the body, including the kidneys, heart, skin, digestive system, and nervous system.
 AL amyloidosis is the most common type of amyloidosis.

-AA amyloidosis, also called secondary amyloidosis, typically causes problems with the kidneys.
-It can also affect the heart, liver, or digestive system.
-AA amyloidosis is usually caused by an underlying disease, like rheumatoid arthritis or inflammatory bowel disease.
+AA amyloidosis, also called “secondary amyloidosis,” typically causes problems with the kidneys.
+The “AA” stands for “amyloid A,” a specific protein involved in this condition.
+AA amyloidosis can also affect the heart, liver, or digestive system.
+AA amyloidosis is usually triggered by an underlying condition, such as rheumatoid arthritis or inflammatory bowel disease (IBD).

-Hereditary amyloidosis leads to problems with the heart, nervous system, or both.
-Hereditary amyloidosis is caused by genetic mutations, and different gene changes can lead to problems with various parts of the body.
+Hereditary amyloidosis often leads to problems with the heart, nervous system, or both.
+This term usually refers to “hereditary transthyretin amyloidosis (hATTR),” which is caused by genetic mutations in the transthyretin (TTR) gene.
+Different gene changes can lead to issues in various parts of the body.

-Wild-type ATTR amyloidosis forms when the body makes too much transthyretin (TTR) protein.
+Wild-type ATTR amyloidosis occurs when the body makes too much TTR protein.
 Wild-type amyloidosis typically leads to problems with the heart and occasionally the nerves.

 Dialysis-related amyloidosis usually affects the joints, tendons, and bones.
 Some people may also experience problems in the digestive system, lungs, or heart.